House of Stuart: Background

-The ancestral origins of the Stuart family are obscure—their probable ancestry is traced back to Alan FitzFlaad, a Breton who went to England not long after the Norman conquest.
+The ancestral origins of the Stuart family are obscure—their probable ancestry is traced back to Alan fitz Flaad, a Breton who went to England not long after the Norman Conquest.
 Alan had been the hereditary steward of the Bishop of Dol in the Duchy of Brittany; Alan had a good relationship with Henry I of England who awarded him with lands in Shropshire.
-The FitzAlan family quickly established themselves as a prominent Anglo-Norman noble house, with some of its members serving as High Sheriff of Shropshire.
-It was the son of Alan named Walter FitzAlan who became the first hereditary High Steward of Scotland, while his brother William's family went on to become Earls of Arundel.
+The FitzAlan family quickly established themselves as a prominent Anglo-Norman noble house, with some of its members serving as high sheriffs of Shropshire.
+It was the son of Alan named Walter FitzAlan who became the first hereditary high steward of Scotland, while his brother William's family went on to become earls of Arundel.

-When the civil war in the Kingdom of England, known as The Anarchy, broke out between the legitimist claimant Matilda, Lady of the English, and her cousin who had usurped her, King Stephen, Walter had sided with Matilda.
+When the civil war in the Kingdom of England, known as The Anarchy, broke out between Empress Matilda and King Stephen, Walter had sided with Matilda.
 Another supporter of Matilda was her uncle David I of Scotland from the House of Dunkeld.
-After Matilda was pushed out of England into the County of Anjou, essentially failing in her legitimist attempt for the throne, many of her supporters in England fled also.
-It was then that Walter followed David up to the Kingdom of Scotland, where he was granted lands in Renfrewshire and the title for life of Lord High Steward.
-The next monarch of Scotland, Malcolm IV, made the High Steward title a hereditary arrangement.
-While High Stewards, the family were based at Dundonald, South Ayrshire, between the 12th and 13th centuries.
+After Matilda was pushed out of England into the County of Anjou, essentially failing in her attempt for the throne, many of her supporters in England fled also.
+It was then that Walter followed David up to the Kingdom of Scotland, where he was granted lands in Renfrewshire and the title for life of lord high steward.
+The next monarch of Scotland, Malcolm IV, made the high steward title a hereditary arrangement.
+While high stewards, the family were based at Dundonald, South Ayrshire, between the 12th and 13th centuries.